-All inside markets have a maximum bid/offer spread, and associated quotation size determined prior to the auction.
+All initial market submissions have a maximum bid/offer spread, and associated quotation size determined prior to the auction.
 In this example the spread is 2%, with a quotation size of \$5m.
 Levels are submitted in increments of 1/8.